-The QFC Trust Regulations set out in detail the requirements for the creation of a trust.
+The QFC Trust Regulations set out in detail the requirements for the creation of a trust including qualifications for trustees.
 They also set out duties and powers of a trustee and the rights and interests of beneficiaries of trusts.
 A trust in the QFC can be created by deed or declaration.
-A trust shall be invalid to the extent: (1) it purports to do anything which is contrary to the QFC Law; (2) it is created for a purpose in relation to which there is no beneficiary; (3) it is induced by fraud, duress undue influence or misrepresentation; (4) it is immoral or contrary to public policy; or (5) the terms of the trust are so uncertain that its performance is rendered impossible.
+The document for creating the trust must be registered with the QFCA.
+Apart from registration requirements and trustees holding qualifications acceptable to the QFCA, a trust shall be invalid to the extent: (1) it purports to do anything which is contrary to the QFC Law; (2) it is created for a purpose in relation to which there is no beneficiary; (3) it is induced by fraud, duress undue influence or misrepresentation; (4) it is immoral or contrary to public policy; or (5) the terms of the trust are so uncertain that its performance is rendered impossible.

-Types of Trusts
+Types of trusts

-- Express Trust: A trust where the settlor's intent is demonstrated in writing by the appointed trustee. - 2.
-Charitable Trust: A trust created for a specific charitable cause. - 3.
-Non-Charitable Trust (Purpose Trust): This type of trust is set up to hold or invest in shares of companies. - Protective Trust: This arrangement protects the assets of the trust in order to ensure the designated beneficiary receives continued support.

-Discretionary Trust: Arrangements whereby the settlor can partially or totally delegate decision-making discretion to the trustee on how to manage and invest the trust's estate as well as how the benefits are distributed.
+- Express Trust: A trust where the settlor's intent is demonstrated in writing by the appointed trustee. - Charitable Trust: A trust created for a specific charitable cause. - Non-Charitable Trust (Purpose Trust): This type of trust is set up to hold or invest in shares of companies. - Protective Trust: This arrangement protects the assets of the trust in order to ensure the designated beneficiary receives continued support. - Discretionary Trust: Arrangements whereby the settlor can partially or totally delegate decision-making discretion to the trustee on how to manage and invest the trust's estate as well as how the benefits are distributed